MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 - As an administrator, you can set up the complete application&mdash;including connecting to a Dynamics 365 Sales environment&mdash;grant app permissions, connect call data, enable the preview, and define tracked key words and competitors to use the features that the application offers.
 - As a sales manager or seller, you can access the application by using demo data.
 An administrator must configure the application so you can view the data that's relevant to you.

-## Configure the conversation intelligence application
+## The conversation intelligence application

 1. Review the prerequisites.
 More information: [Prerequisites to setup conversation intelligence](prereq-sales-insights-app.md)
 2. Sign in to the conversation intelligence application as an administrator.